De Beque boys fall short in 1A title game

 The game started rough for the Dragons as Belleview jumped out to a 10-0 lead when Logan Owen converted a three-point play with 3:59 to play in the first quarter.
 Owen scored eight of his team’s first 10 points.

-The Dragons finally got on the scoreboard when Jaden Jordan made a 3-pointer from the top of the key to cut the deficit to 10-3 with 3:16 left in the opening quarter.
+The Dragons finally got on the scoreboard when Jaden Jordan made a 3-pointer from the top of the key to cut the deficit to 10-3 with 3:16 left in the first.

 The Bruins stepped on the gas again as 6-foot-10 Assane Diop converted a three-point play with his free throw at the 48.7-second mark, stretching the lead to 19-3.
-Ryan added a free throw for the Dragons as the quarter came to an end with De Beque behind 19-4.
+Ryan added a free throw as the quarter came to an end with De Beque behind 19-4.

 By halftime, the Dragons trailed 36-7.
-De Beque was 2-for-17 (12 percent) shooting in the opening 16 minutes and committed 16 turnovers thanks to a suffocating Belleview defense.
+De Beque was 2-for-17 (12%) shooting in the opening 16 minutes and committed 16 turnovers thanks to a suffocating Belleview defense.

 Owen and Diop scored 12 points each in the first half and Davin Hunter added 10.